simulation-based-inference/simulation-based-inference.github.io/_posts/2023-03-14-constraining-the-x-ray-heating-and-reionization-using-21-cm-power-spectra-with-marginal-neural-ratio-estimation.md

 ---
-title: Constraining the X-ray heating and reionization using 21-cm power spectra with Marginal Neural Ratio Estimation
+title: "Constraining the X-ray heating and reionization using 21-cm power spectra with Marginal Neural Ratio Estimation"
 categories:
   - paper
 tags: